YoussefTarek80/Graduation_Project_2024/README.md

     - Navigate to the Enrollment section and follow the chatbot instructions.
 4. **Student Monitoring:**
     - Parents can view their child's academic performance and behavior reports.
+5. **Chatbot:**
+    - Chatbot was created to help parents deal with the Darb educational system.

 ## Usage Guide For Administration and School Managers
 1. **Access the System:**